GenericMappingTools/gmt/doc/rst/source/plot.rst

     EOF

-To plot vectors (red vector heads, solid stem) from the file data.txt that contains record of the form lon, lat, dx, dy, where dx, dy are the Cartesian vector components given in user units, and these user units should be converted to cm given the scale 3.60::
+To plot vectors (red vector heads, solid stem) from the file data.txt that contains record of the form *lon, lat, dx, dy*, where *dx, dy* are the Cartesian vector components given in user units, and these user units should be converted to cm given the scale 3.60::